velartrill/velartrill.github.io/orig/kestrel.md

 I gaze at him quietly for a moment.
 "You people are… really accepting," I say slowly.
 He laughs heartily; it's an infectious laugh, one that sets me somewhat more at ease, and I can't help but smile weakly even though I don't know what the joke is.

 "Accepting!
-No, no, not in the slightest, no. Of the galactic civilizations, we are *undoubtedly* the strictest, and we require absolute self-discipline, obedience, and loyalty from our comrades.
-We have no margin of tolerance whatsoever for antisocial or degenerate conduct, and exact severe punishments for a wide range of behaviors your Republic and the Empire alike would pay no heed to.
+No, no, not in the slightest, no. Of the galactic civilizations, we are *without question* the strictest, and we require absolute self-discipline, obedience, and loyalty from our comrades.
+We have no margin of tolerance whatsoever for antisocial or degenerate conduct, and exact severe punishments for a wide range of behaviors your Republic and the Empire alike would hardly notice.
 What you perceive is not *acceptance*, Comrade Ambassador, but compatibility.
 Or did you think emotional intimacy between *uastashar* and the People was a commonplace occurrence?"

 "I… didn't realize it was that special, no."

 "It is.
 Virtually all of us expect a form and depth of connection that is rarely found outside homespace.
 For Comrade Soshten to take you for her own suggests she sees in you a kindred spirit.
 She is of a race cut off from your own and sculpted over a thousand years towards a harshly defined ideal of human perfection; she is a woman who has her entire life been relentlessly shaped into a loving comrade, a capable warrior, and a thoughtful, responsible citizen.
 Between what she is -- what we all are -- and what the Zyahua, the Khmai, even the Kaparttu are, there lies a gulf so vast it is bridged only with great difficulty.
 Even the people of the League, for the most part, are but a single step closer to our nature than the people of the Empire or the Union."

 "For the most part?"
 I tilt my head slightly, realizing moments later that I'm already imitating their facial mannerisms.
+Shalvan definitely notices.

 "Well, we have a pet name for the UA Diamond -- the _Ranuen_, the 'little Society,' you might very roughly translate it.
 Its people are most unusual, perhaps unique; there exists a degree of mutual admiration between our cultures, and theirs, though quite distinct, was modeled directly after our own.
 All the same, my point stands -- you are no Diamondite; indeed, from what you have told me I suspect their way of life would be intolerable to you.
 By bonding with one of the People, you have achieved something remarkable.
 Whether by accident, will, or the design of fate you have accomplished a closeness of soul to our own without any of the advantages we had in doing so.
 Yours is a baseline psyche, with your native sociopathic and self-serving traits fully intact, and without any of the early childhood training normally necessary to self-moderate.
 And yet you do so.
 To us, this is far more impressive than simply growing into a good citizen and comrade from within our system."